…..and How to Reverse Age-Related Muscle Loss.

 Cheers – John – your Active Ageing Mentor and Coach.

 P.S.
-Help a friend to better health and fitness – like and share.
+Help a friend get started in strength training for better health, fitness, longevity, and independence in later life – like and share.
 Thanks.

 “That which is used develops; that which is not wastes away.” – Hippocrates